udaibirv/udaibirv/README.md

 - 🔭 I’m currently working on
-  - ⚽️ A web application for soccer fans who current information on the Europe's top domestic league
+  - ⚽️ A web application for soccer fans who want current information on the Europe's top domestic league

 - 📫 How to reach me: